KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20 pt. 2.md

 					- Fades to black, end credit song
 - **END OF ACT 2**

-###### **If Side With Daliah**
+###### **If Side With Mark**
 - **Next steps**
-	- Escape in car, Mark asks for a high level Wizard or Spellcaster and will tell them to ask any contacts they know, ANY, abut getting help to jump a Peacekeeper transfer car thats transporting her to a facility
+	- Escape in car, Mark asks for a high level Spellcaster and will tell them to ask any contacts they know, ANY, abut getting help to jump a Peacekeeper transfer car thats transporting her to a facility
 		- Mark drops them off, says they will help her
 		- Will have to head to certain location depending on who they call and will receive the
-	- Will get the scroll pell, will talk to the giver of the spell scroll
+	- Will get the spell scroll, will talk to the giver of the spell scroll
 		- "Oh, and if your so theoretically inclined to jump a convoy, make sure to send me the coordinates after so that a special friend of you and I can scoop up some of the parts and gear left over"
 			- **Tartarus**
 				- "Know that spell scroll's cause is enough for The Peacekeeper force to murder you?
 I know Jackson and he definitely is not one to use another human as a mass nuke of destruction.
 He'd try and help them."